Bakassi: Geography and economy

 Bakassi is situated at the extreme eastern end of the Gulf of Guinea, where the warm east-flowing Guinea Current (called Aya Efiat in Efik) meets the cold north-flowing Benguela Current (called Aya Ubenekang in Efik).
 These two ocean currents interact, creating huge foamy breakers which constantly advance towards the shore.
 This builds up shoals rich in fish, shrimps, and a wide variety of other marine life forms, thus making the area a very fertile fishing ground, from which most of the population make their living.

 The peninsula is commonly described as "oil-rich", though in fact no commercially viable deposits of oil have been discovered.
 However, the area has aroused considerable interest from oil companies in the light of the discovery of rich reserves of high grade crude oil in Nigeria.
 At least eight multinational oil companies have participated in the exploration of the peninsula and its offshore waters.
 In October 2012, China Petroleum & Chemical Corporation announced it had discovered new oil and gas resources in the Bakassi region.

+The Bakassi local government area is made up of a number of low-lying islands and is located inside the Gulf of Guinea.
+The Bakassi deep sea port and the Bakassi peninsula make up the region.
+The average annual temperature of Bakassi LGA, which has a total size of 665 square kilometers or 257 square miles, is 25 degrees Celsius or 77 degrees Fahrenheit.
+The average speed in Bakassi LGA is 12 km/h, while the area's humidity level is estimated to be 94%.